 Matches, lighters, razor blades, knives, fireworks and chewing gum are forbidden.

 To keep parents/caregivers informed about school activities we send out a newsletter on Fridays with each family.
 It would pay to check your child’s bag or ask them for the newsletter on Friday evening.
-A copy is also displayed in the office foyer.
+A copy is also displayed in the office foyer and on the website (in the doc station area).
 The newsletters are printed on white paper.
-Newsletters will be posted on the school website.

 The school encourages all parents and caregivers to take an active interest in the education of their children.
 There are opportunities to be involved at all levels whether serving on the Board of Trustees, helping in classrooms or on trips or with other activities from time to time.
 Remember this is how you can help us with your child’s education.
 If you wish to help in some way please contact the school.